 Hi!
 I’m Amber Anderson, I am a pastors wife, mom of 2 lovely boys, and an avid DIY’er.
 I am so excited to be sharing my tutorial on DIY Laundry Detergent this week.
-I post regularly about DIY projects, crafts and family life on MotherhoodMusings.com, and you can find me and all my stuff over here!
+I love trying out DIY projects, crafts and family life!

 - 5 gallon bucket with lid -$2.60 at Home Depot